-Author/Lead Officer of Report: Steve Lonnia Lead Officer for the Night-Time Economy, Counter

-Terrorism, Sports Grounds and Projects
+Author/Lead Officer of Report: Steve Lonnia Lead Officer for the Night-Time Economy, Counter Terrorism, Sports Grounds and Projects

-Tel: 0114 2734264 Report of: Ajman Ali, Executive Director Operational Services Report to: Waste & Street Scene Committee 23rd November 2022 Date of Decision: Proposal for a new street trading resolution Subject: Has an Equality Impact Assessment (EIA) been undertaken?
-Yes No X If YES, what EIA reference number has it been given?
-Has appropriate consultation taken place? Χ Yes No Has a Climate Impact Assessment (CIA) been undertaken?
-Yes No X Does the report contain confidential or exempt information? Χ Yes No If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:-"The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."
-Purpose of Report: This report sets out a proposal to change the designation of streets in Sheffield City Centre from Consent Streets to Prohibited Streets and requests permission to commence the process to make that change starting with the publication of the Council's intention to pass a new resolution under the Local Government (Miscellaneous Provision) Act 1982.
+Report of: Ajman Ali, Executive Director Operational Services Report to: Waste & Street Scene Committee Date of Decision: on: 15 th February 2023 Subject: Proposal for a new street trading resolution

+Tel: 0114 2734264

+Has an Equality Impact Assessment (EIA) been undertaken?
+Yes Χ No If YES, what EIA reference number has it been given?
+1454 Has appropriate consultation taken place?
+Yes X No Has a Climate Impact Assessment (CIA) been undertaken?
+Yes X No Does the report contain confidential or exempt information?
+Yes No X If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- "The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."

+Purpose of Report:

+This report sets out the results of the public consultation undertaken in relation to the proposal to change the designation of streets in Sheffield City Centre from Consent Streets to Prohibited Streets under the Local Government (Miscellaneous Provision) Act 1982.